VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/exercises_labs.md

 # Chapter 0 — Exercises & Labs (Application Mode)

-Vlad keeps every experiment executable.
+We keep every experiment executable.
 These warm-ups extend the Chapter 0 toy environment and force you to compare learning curves against the analytical expectations stated in the draft.

 ## Lab 0.1 — Tabular Boost Search (Toy World)